brute-force-games/bfg-engine/src/ui/components/app-settings/README.md

 - **`gameTitle`**: null when not in a game context
 - **`gameTableId`**: null when in a game lobby but not at a specific table
 - **`tableName`**: The name of the game table (null when not at a table, otherwise the lobby name or custom table name)
-- Both gameTitle and gameTableId null: Only App Settings enabled
+- Both gameTitle and BfgGameTableId null: Only App Settings enabled
 - gameTitle only: App Settings + Game Settings enabled
 - Both present: All three settings dialogs enabled